hackdefend/hackdefend.github.io/_posts/2021-11-13-Remote-Full-Packet-Capture.md

 Using above proto3 code, a client can be generated containing golang code required to send and receive data between client and server.
 Google Protobuf compiler generated 470 lines of code that has all code necessary to exchange messages between client and server, the code must be imported by the client and server code being written around the generated Protbuf code.
 Applications with few functions will have thousands of lines automatically generated with zero effort.
 The same can be generated for any language.

-GoPacket can capture traffic directly from physical network interface.
-Interestingly almost all Golang libraries documentation contains useful examples, which helped me understanding how to use the tools more than any other language.
-GoPacket library has [examples folder](https://github.com/google/gopacket/tree/master/examples) in the official github repository.
+GoPacket can capture traffic directly from the physical network interface, acting like tcpdump inside the code.
+GoPacket library has [examples folder](https://github.com/google/gopacket/tree/master/examples) in the official github repository which shows many use cases for using GoPacket.

-For more clean code snippet, check the examples folder.
-Remote capture tools code snippets will be used in the post rather than showing snippets that are not directly related to the post.

 **Windows NPF interface naming**

-Linux has simple ifconfig command that shows the interface names such as eth0, but Windows has more difficult ways to know what is the name of the interface.
+Linux has simple ifconfig command that shows the interface names such as eth0, eth1 ...etc, but Windows has more difficult ways to know what is the name of the interface.
 In order to capture packets from windows, you need to know the name of the interface which is not what it's shown in the output of ipconfig or getmac.
 [Golang and Windows Network Interfaces](https://haydz.github.io/2020/07/06/Go-Windows-NIC.html) post discuss the naming in more details.

 Luckily there is pcap.FindAllDevs() function in GoPacket to find all the physical interfaces.
-Once the names are fetched, it's the best to leave the user decides what interface to capture by mapping the NPF naming with with the friendly names such as wireless or ethernet.
+It's the best option to leave the user decides what interface to capture by mapping the NPF naming with with the friendly names such as wireless or ethernet.

 ```golang
 if *listNICsOption {